mootools/mootools-core/Docs/Fx/Fx.Morph.md

 Class: Fx.Morph {#Fx-Morph}
 ===========================

-Allows you to animate multiple css properties at once, even by a css selector.
+Allows for the animation of multiple CSS properties at once, even by a CSS selector.
 Inherits methods, properties, options and events from [Fx][].

 ### Extends: